JuanPantaleonFQ/SlayerVSvampireV2/README.md

 # SlayerVSvampireV2
-This game is currently in development.
+This game is developed.
+16/03.